hellodiara/react-project-mybooks/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+A bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The main page also has a link to /search, a search page that allows you to find books to add to your library.
+The goal was to use React to build the application and we were provided an API server and a client library.

-## TL;DR
+## Install

-To get started developing right away:
+To get started:
+* Clone https://github.com/hellodiara/reactnd-project-myreads-starter.git or [download](https://github.com/hellodiara/reactnd-project-myreads-starter/archive/master.zip) the project
+* Open your command line interface and go into the project's directory 'cd reactnd-project-myreads-starter'

-* install all project dependencies with `npm install`
+* Install all project dependencies with `npm install`
-* start the development server with `npm start`
+* Start the development server with `npm start`

 ## What You're Getting
 ```bash